Tche333/LinSSID/README.md

-# linssid-ex
+# LinSSID

-This is LinSSID with extended functionalities.
-The initial source is based on LinSSID 3.6. (https://sourceforge.net/projects/linssid/).
+This is the orginal LinSSID with extended functionalities from [chunmeng](https://github.com/chunmeng/linssid-ex) The initial source is based on LinSSID 3.6i from Warren. (https://sourceforge.net/projects/linssid/).

 ## New Features Added
 - New columns for BSS load and station count